MichaelAHood/readmissions-risk-scorer/README.md

 ## 2. Solution Summary

 Advanced analytics on large patient datasets allow analytics professionals and data scientists to find patterns in patient readmission data.
-From these patterns, models can be biult which enable hospitals to identify the most at-risk patients before they are discharged and apply an appropriate intervention.
+From these patterns, models can be built which enable hospitals to identify the most at-risk patients before they are discharged and apply an appropriate intervention.

-Intel's Trusted Analytics Platform (TAP) uses indsutry standard Open Source tools (e.g. Cloudera Hadoop, Docker, and CloudFoundry) to provide a consolidated platform for quickly developing and deploying predictive modeling applications on large datasets.
+Intel's Trusted Analytics Platform (TAP) uses indsutry standard Open Source tools (e.g. Cloudera Hadoop, Docker, and CloudFoundry) to create a consolidated platform to quickly develop predictive models from large datasets and then deploy those models for use by applications.

 ![Preditive Modeling Process](images/predictive-modeling-process.png)